Official Films

 Official Films, Incorporated (Inc.) was founded by Leslie Winik in 1939 to produce educational shorts.
-Soon, after buying some negatives of public-domain Keystone Chaplin films, the company found itself in the 16mm/8mm home movie business.
+Soon, after buying some negatives of public-domain Keystone Chaplin films, the company found itself in the home movie business.

-Home movies product
+Home movies products

 It obtained several dozen cartoons from Ub Iwerks and Van Beuren.
 Six Flip the Frog cartoons were released from the Iwerks studios (Castle Films would later license the Iwerks ComiColor films).
 These kept the original series and film titles.
 Official Films retitled the Van Beuren cartoons and changed the name of Cubby Bear to "Brownie Bear".
 The human Tom and Jerry characters were renamed "Dick and Larry" to avoid confusion with MGM's cat and mouse characters Tom and Jerry.

 In addition to cartoons, Official offered sports films, newsreels (as the "News Thrills" series), and specialties including a souvenir film of the 1939 New York World's Fair (which remained available until 1980).
 Another Official perennial, also in continual release until 1980, was Broadway Handicap, originally released theatrically in 1935 as an audience-participation game like Screeno.
 Official's home-movie version adapted the set of horse-racing films into a family board game, with printed betting slips and play money accompanying the visual action of the films.

-A popular wartime home movie was Schichlegruber [sic] Does the Lambeth Walk (Assisted by the Gestapo "Hep Cats"), an Americanized reprint of British filmmaker Charles A. Ridley's trick film Lambeth Walk: Nazi Style (1941).
-Ridley re-edited clips of Adolf Hitler and Nazi troops from the propaganda film Triumph of the Will, using back-and-forth reverse printing and special splicing to make it appear that the troops were doing the popular Lambeth Walk dance step.
+A popular wartime home movie was Schichlegruber [sic] Does the Lambeth Walk (Assisted by the Gestapo "Hep Cats"), an Americanized reprint of British filmmaker Charles A. Ridley's trick film Lambeth Walk: German Style (1941).
+Ridley re-edited clips of the Austrian Painter and German troops from the propaganda film Triumph of the Will, using back-and-forth reverse printing and special splicing to make it appear that the troops were doing the popular Lambeth Walk dance step.